Nikon D7100 vs Olympus E-P5

 It is notable that the D7100 has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7100 and the E-P5 have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the E-P5 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the E-P5 was followed by the Olympus E-P7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D7100 and E-P5 can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Olympus E-P5 Manual.

 So what conclusions can be drawn?
 Is the Nikon D7100 better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.